 “I’m really forward to the evening and hoping that my experience working at NKD Clothing and previously at events such as London Fashion week will help to inspire the Royal High School pupils whilst raising funds at the same time.”

 Jane Frith, Depute Rector of the school said: “This is one of the biggest social events in the school calendar.
 It’s glamorous, exciting and edgy and the pupils and parents, who have helped to organize the event, have put everything into it.

 “We’re delighted to have landed someone of Fiona’s calibre as guest of honour, particularly since she is working with an Edinburgh-based company which is a real leader in fashion design for the workplace.”

-Issued for NKD Clothing by Holyrood Partnership, expert public relations agency in Scotland.
+Issued for NKD Clothing by Holyrood PR, expert public relations agency in Scotland.